urbancamo/urbancamo.github.io/casio-basic/doc/commands/LET.md

 ### Purpose

-Assigns the value of an expression on the right side of an equation to the variable on the left side
+Assigns the value of an expression on the right side of an equation to the variable on the left side.

 ### Format